easypanel-io/website/docs/05-templates/sonarr/index.md

 ## Description

-Sonarr is a PVR (Personal Video Recorder) app for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and automatically download, sort, and rename them.
-It also has features like automatic failed download handling, manual search, episode renaming, integration with download clients and media servers, and a user-friendly interface.
+Sonarr is a Personal Video Recorder (PVR) designed for Usenet and BitTorrent users.
+It monitors multiple RSS feeds for new episodes of your favorite shows and automatically grabs, sorts, and renames them.
+Sonarr can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
+It features a calendar to see all your upcoming episodes in one convenient location, and a manual search to find all the releases and choose the one you want.
+Sonarr also handles failed downloads, automatically blocking the release and trying another one until it finds one that works.
+It is fully integrated with SABnzbd, NZBGet, Kodi, and Plex, and supports major platforms including Windows, Linux, macOS, and Raspberry Pi.

 ## Benefits

-- Convenient Episode Management: Sonarr allows you to see all your upcoming episodes in one convenient calendar view.
-You can also manually search for and choose the releases you want to download.
+- Automated TV Show Management: Sonarr is a Personal Video Recorder (PVR) that automates the process of downloading your favorite TV shows.
+It monitors multiple RSS feeds for new episodes and grabs, sorts, and renames them for your convenience.
-- Automatic Failed Download Handling: Sonarr automatically handles failed downloads by blocking the release and trying another one until it finds one that works.
-This eliminates the hassle of dealing with password-protected releases, missing repair blocks, or other download issues.
+- Quality Upgrades: Sonarr can be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
+This ensures you always have the best viewing experience possible.
-- Easy Installation and Compatibility: Sonarr is supported on major platforms like Windows, Linux, macOS, and Raspberry Pi.
-It can be installed as a Windows Service or System Tray Application, and it is compatible with popular download clients and media servers like SABnzbd, NZBGet, Kodi, and Plex.
+- Failed Download Handling: With Sonarr, failed downloads become a thing of the past.
+The app automatically blocks problematic releases and tries another one until it finds one that works, saving you time and frustration.

 ## Features

 - Calendar: See all your upcoming episodes in one convenient location.
+This feature allows you to keep track of your shows and never miss an episode.
 - Manual Search: Find all the releases, choose the one you want and send it right to your download client.
+This gives you full control over what you download.
-- Automatic Failed Download Handling: Sonarr automatically blocks failed downloads and tries another release until it finds one that works.
+- Episode Renaming: Sonarr offers fully configurable episode renaming.
+This feature helps you to keep your library organized in the way you prefer.
-- Episode Renaming: Fully configurable episode renaming for better organization.
+- Integration: Sonarr provides full integration with SABnzbd and NZBGet, as well as with Kodi and Plex for notifications, library updates, and metadata.
-- Integration with Download Clients and Media Servers: Full integration with popular download clients like SABnzbd and NZBGet, and media servers like Kodi and Plex.
+- Support for Specials and Multi-Episode Releases: Sonarr fully supports specials and multi-episode releases, ensuring you get every piece of content you want from your favorite shows.

 ## Links